ip69719/ci-portfolio-two/README.md

 ### Frameworks, Libraries & Programs Used

 * [Google fonts](https://fonts.google.com/) were used to import the 'Arvo' font into the style.css file which is used on all pages throughout the project.
+* [Google Developer Tools](https://developer.chrome.com/docs/devtools/) was used for testing responsiveness of the website and review JavaScript errors.
 * [TinyPNG](https://tinypng.com/) was used to optimise images for the web.
 * [WebAIM](https://webaim.org/resources/contrastchecker/) was used for checking the colour contrast.
 * [Git](https://git-scm.com/) was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.